Energy costs for corn drying and cooling

 Energy use for natural-air drying (electricity to operate NA drying fans) is very weather and airflow dependent, but it can be predicted for given weather conditions and airflow.
-(For more information about natural-air drying systems, see the Post Harvest Report.)
+(For more information, see Natural-air corn drying in the upper Midwest.)
 The best source of information on energy use for natural-air drying is several years of farm records for moisture removed, bushels dried, and electricity used.
 The more years of records, the better, because energy use per bushel can vary greatly from one year to the next.
 University of Minnesota drying studies, based on many years of weather data, indicate that the following electric energy use values are reasonable averages for 21% moisture corn dried to 16% when the drying bin is equipped with a fan that can supply 1.0 cfm/bushel (one cubic foot of air per minute per bushel of grain in the bin).
 [Note that 16% moisture corn can be held through the winter, but the moisture content would need to be 15% moisture or less for storage in warmer weather.]

 Average fan energy use for NA drying corn in southern MN from 21% to 16% moisture at 1.0 cfm/bu

 October 1 harvest: 0.75 kWh/bu

 Here are some factors that affect energy use in natural-air drying: